 This is why setting up a network location where the entire office has access to has proven to be the most efficient way.
 Storing them in a single location will make sure that everyone is using the exact same palettes which can make drawing and documentation much easier.

-Note: For starters you can copy the entire Tool Palette folder in the default AutoCAD folder to your new location.
+Step 1: Create one or more folders on the network titled Shares Tool Palettes.
+If you have one person designated to being in charge of the Tool Palettes, make sure you set the folder as Read-Only access for common users.
+That way, they are not able to change the palettes easily, and disrupt your standards.
+For starters you can copy the entire Tool Palette folder in the default AutoCAD folder to your new location.
 Copy, do NOT delete or cut.
 You can find where your tool palettes are located by going to the TOOLS > OPTIONS function and looking at the Tool Palette Files Location path as shown above.
 Use the Browse button to change that path to the shared network location you want everyone to use.

 Step 2: Make sure the blocks that appear in your tool palettes are also saved in one shared folder over the network.
 If the blocks are moved, then the palette will be rendered useless unless you manually go into each palette and remap the location of the source files.
 This can be really tedious.
+You can add multiple Tool Palette locations on each computer and set the shared location as the default one.
+That way each computer can set additional Tool Palettes custom for themselves.

 Step 3: Once the Tool Palette folders are made, create the actual palettes using the network locations.
 You should now be able to use the Tool Palettes over a network.
+Avoid copying tool palette files between different AutoCAD versions.
+Things do not always go smooth.

 Sometimes you simply want to transfer your palettes to a new computer and not use them on a shared network.
 In order to use Tool Palettes on another computer, you need to ensure that the original drawing containing blocks is also transferred to the same file location.
 In the event the path of the saved drawing is incorrect, you may need to update the file path.
 You can do that by following these steps: